-Entegris offers retirement benefits to its U.S. employees through the tax-qualified Entegris, Inc. 401(k) Savings and Profit Sharing Plan (2005 Restatement) as amended, hereafter referred to as the 401(k) Plan, which generally provides for both an employer match for employee contributions and a discretionary profit sharing contribution.
-Executive officers participate in the 401(k) Plan on the same terms as those available for other eligible employees in the U.S. The 401(k) Plan provides a long-term savings vehicle that allows for pre-tax and/ or post-tax Roth contributions by employees and tax-deferred earnings.
-In 2010 and 2008 the Company made matching contributions to the 401(k) Plan equal to 100% of such employee contributions on the first 3% of eligible compensation and 50% of the next 2% of eligible compensation, not to exceed the annual IRS limit.
-During prior years the 401(k) Plan also included a defined contribution element that features a discretionary performance based cash profit-sharing contribution determined annually based on the Company's performance against the financial criteria used to determine EIP awards pursuant to a formula approved by the Committee.
-These profit-sharing contributions vest beginning after two years of service in 25% annual increments until the employee is 100% vested after five years of service.
-Employees direct their own investments in the 401(k) Plan among 25 investment funds.
-In response to the severe economic recession, in order to conserve cash and to assure attainment of adequate profitability, effective in March 2009 the Company eliminated the Company matching contribution for the balance of 2009 and eliminated the Company discretionary contribution for calendar years 2008, 2009 and 2010.
+During 2011 Entegris offered retirement benefits to its U.S. employees through the tax-qualified Entegris, Inc. 401(k) Savings and Profit Sharing Plan (2005 Restatement), as amended, hereafter referred to as the 401(k) Plan, which generally provides for both an employer match for employee contributions and a discretionary profit sharing contribution.
+Executive officers participated in the 401(k) Plan on the same terms as those available for other eligible employees in the U.S. The 401(k) Plan provides a long-term savings vehicle that allows for pre-tax and/or post-tax Roth contributions by employees and tax-deferred earnings.
+In 2011 and 2010 the Company made matching contributions to the 401(k) Plan equal to 100% of such employee contributions on the first 3% of eligible compensation and 50% of the next 2% of eligible compensation, not to exceed the annual IRS limit.
+During prior years the 401(k) Plan also included a defined contribution element that features a discretionary cash profit-sharing contributions setted beginning after two years of service in 25% annual increments until the employee is 100% vested after five years of service.
+Employees direct their own investments in the 401(k) Plan among 27 investment funds.
+In response to the severe economic recession, in order to conserve cash and to assure attainment of adequate profitability, effective in March 2009 the Company eliminated the Company matching contribution for the balance of 2009 and eliminated the Company discretionary profit sharing contribution.

 In connection with the 401(k) Plan we also maintain a Supplemental Executive Retirement Plan (SERP).
 Under this non-qualified plan, certain senior executives, including the named executive officers, are allowed certain salary deferral benefits that would otherwise be lost by reason of restrictions imposed by the Internal Revenue Code limiting the amount of compensation which may be deferred under tax-qualified plans.
 Compensation that may be deferred into the SERP include employee and matching employer contributions as well as employer discretionary profit sharing contributions to the 401(k) Plan that are in excess of the maximum deferral amount allowed under the terms of the 401(k) Plan.
-SERP participant accounts are credited with an investment return equivalent to that provided by the investment vehicles elected by the SERP participant, which may be allocated among the same 25 investment funds as are offered with respect to the 401(k) Plan accounts.
+SERP participant accounts are credited with an investment return equivalent to that provided by the investment vehicles elected by the SERP participant, which may be allocated among the same 27 investment funds as are offered with respect to the 401(k) Plan accounts.

-As noted, the discretionary contribution to the 401(k) Plan and the SERP was eliminated for 2008, 2009 and 2010.
-In addition, as with the 401(k) Plan, employer matching contributions to the SERP were eliminated effective March 2009, but were restored for 2010.
+As noted, the discretionary profit sharing contribution to the 401(k) Plan and the SERP was eliminated during the 2009 economic recession.
+In addition, as with the 401(k) Plan, employer matching contributions to the SERP were eliminated effective March 2009, but were restored in 2010.

-The individual participant balances in the 401(k) Plan and SERP reflect a combination of: (1) the annual amount contributed by the Company or by the employee to the SERP and the amount of his or her cash compensation that the employee elects to defer; (2) the annual contributions and/or deferred amounts being invested at the direction the employee (the same investment choices are available to all participants); and (3) the continuing reinvestment of the investment returns until the accounts are paid out.
-This means that similarly situated employees, including executive officers, may have materially different account balances because of a combination of these factors.
+The individual participant balances in the 401(k) Plan and SERP reflect a combination of: (1) the annual amount contributed by the Company or by the employee to the 401(k) Plan and the SERP and the amount of his or her cash compensation that the employee elects to defer; (2) the annual contributions and/or deferred amounts being invested at the direction the employee (the same investment choices are available to all participants); and (3) the continuing reinvestment of the investment returns until the accounts are paid out.
+This means that similarly situated employees, including the named executive officers, may have materially different account balances because of a combination of these factors.

-See the "Non-Qualified Deferred Compensation Table" below for more information on SERP balances and earnings.
+See "Fiscal Year 2011 Nonqualified Deferred Compensation" below for more information on SERP balances and earnings.